 The permissible exposure limit (PEL) is a legal limit in the United States for exposure of an employee to a chemical substance or physical agent.
-PELs are established by the Occupational Safety and Health Administration (OSHA).
+Permissible exposure limits are established by the Occupational Safety and Health Administration (OSHA).
 In OSHA regulations, PELs are exposure limits to hazardous substances referenced in CFR 29 1910.1000 TABLE Z-1; Z-2 and Z-3 (Toxic and Hazardous Substances).

 Threshold Limit Value (TLV) is a reserved term from the American Conference of Governmental Industrial Hygienists.
 Unless a state or the federal movement adopts a hazardous chemical TLV, it is not a regulatory requirement but a recommended guideline.
-TLV is based on group consensus resulting in a recommendation of what the upper exposure limits should be for a hazardous substance.
+Threshold limit values are based on group consensus resulting in a recommendation of what the upper exposure limits should be for a hazardous substance.

 Recommended Exposure Limit (REL) is a reserved term from National Institute for Occupational Safety and Health (NIOSH).
 REL is not a regulatory requirement, but a recommended guideline for upper exposure limits to hazardous substances.
-NIOSH recommends to OSHA to adopt into regulation the recommended REL as the “new” permissible exposure limit that will subtract, add or update an existing PEL.
-NIOSH is governed by the Center for Disease Control and Prevention whereas OSHA is an office within the Department of Labor.
+NIOSH recommends to OSHA to adopt into regulation the recommended exposure limit as the “new” permissible exposure limit that will subtract, add or update an existing permissible exposure limit.
+NIOSH is governed by the Centers for Disease Control and Prevention whereas OSHA is an office within the Department of Labor.

 Ceiling value is the concentration an airborne toxic substance should not exceed at any time during the workday.

-STEL is the TWA concentration taken over a 15 minute time period (not 8 hours).
-For proper safety in the workplace, the set exposure level cannot be exceeded during that 15 minute test period.
-If a test shows that a STEL has occurred; this means that the employee has been exposed to a heavy dose exposure of that hazardous substance during that 15 minute test period (which is not good).
+Short-term exposure limit (STEL) is the TWA concentration taken over a 15-minute time period (not 8 hours).
+For proper safety in the workplace, the set exposure level cannot be exceeded during that 15-minute test period.
+If a test shows that a STEL has occurred; this means that the employee has been exposed to a heavy dose of hazardous substance during that 15-minute test period, which is not good.
 You can have a recorded STEL within an 8-hour workday and still be within the TLV.
 Your hazardous substance test TWA can be within the parameters.
-However, if a STEL occurs within that 8 hour test period, the company will need to review the production process to see if additional controls can be put in place to decrease the STEL.
+However, if a STEL occurs within that 8-hour test period, the company will need to review the production process to see if additional controls can be put in place to decrease the STEL.
 If a hazardous chemical does not have a STEL (many don’t), then you rely on the TWA (8 hours).

 PEL/TLV/REL TWA Example of Differences: the (OSHA) PEL of carbon monoxide is 50ppm with no STEL; (ACGIH) TLV 50ppm TWA with STEL of 400ppm: (NIOSH) REL 35ppm TWA with a ceiling of 200ppm.

-The PEL, TLV and REL are measurements that identify the upper exposure limits of a hazardous substance based on 8 hours of exposure.
+Permissible exposure limits, threshold limit values and recommended exposure limits are measurements that identify the upper exposure limits of a hazardous substance based on 8 hours of exposure.
 The PEL is enforceable by OSHA, whereas the TLV and REL are not.
 When an employee’s workplace hazardous substance exposure is analyzed, it takes into account all three terms: PEL, TLV, and REL.
 Understanding how everything works together to obtain a clear picture of an employee’s exposure is the key to workplace safety in this regard.
 As you can see, each agency evaluation is different.

-OECS’s experienced industrial hygienists will evaluate and incorporate PEL, TLV, and REL into a comprehensive health and safety assessment.
-An element of OECS’s regular ongoing client program is to provide an understanding on how all the variables interrelate within the analysis, which is typically at “no charge” to regular clients – a great cost savings!
+OECS has experienced industrial hygienists who will evaluate and incorporate permissible exposure limits, threshold value limits, and recommended exposure limits for Minnesota businesses into a comprehensive health and safety assessment.
+An element of OECS’s regular ongoing client program is to provide an understanding of how all the variables interrelate within the analysis, which is typically at “no charge” to regular clients — great cost savings!